deanwampler/JustEnoughScalaForSpark/SpeakerNotes.md

 This is a good place to demonstrate how to use the notebooks:

 * Navigate the cells using up and down arrow keys or clicking.
 * Evaluate cells using `shift+return` or menu items.
-Do this for the first Scala that prints "Hello World!" and a Markdown cell.
+Do this for the first Scala cell that prints "Hello World!" and for a Markdown cell.
 * Point out the toolbar menu item that shows the type of cell.
 * Bring up the _Help > Keyboard Shortcuts_.
 * Show the sidebar (_View > Toggle Sidebar_), then hide it again.
+* In general, point out how useful notebooks are for learning and mixing documentation, code, and graphs of data.

 ## "Let's Download Some Data ..."

 I emphasize again that we'll go through a lot of details, but the student should focus on the general concepts and refer back to the notebook cells for details later.
 We have to cover a lot of particulars to get to the "interesting stuff".

 I rely on the fact that they can intuitively figure out a lot of details as they read them.
 The comment convention is a good example, especially for people with Java experience.

+Note that the sizes of the data files are not very big, so it should work reasonable well even for a big class using a conference WiFi.

 ## "Download the Files"